Spain–Uzbekistan relations: Diplomatic relations

-Spain recognized Uzbekistan on December 31 of 1991 and established diplomatic relations on March 18 of 1992.
-Since September 1992, he has accredited his Ambassador to Moscow in Uzbekistan.
-Uzbekistan had its Ambassador in Paris accredited in Madrid from 1999 to 2007.
+Spain recognized Uzbekistan on 31 December 1991.
+Both countries established diplomatic relations on 18 March 1992.
+Since September 1992, Spain has had its Moscow ambassador accredited in Uzbekistan.
+Uzbekistan had its ambassador in Paris accredited in Madrid from 1999 to 2007.

 In January 2003 an official visit of President Karimov to Spain took place.
 He held meetings with the King and the President of the Government.
 The visit had little political and economic significance for bilateral relations.
-A Memorandum of Consultation was signed between the Ministries of Foreign Affairs, an Agreement for the Promotion and Reciprocal Protection of Investments, and a Memorandum of Cooperation between the University of Alcalá and the Ministry of Higher and Secondary Education of Uzbekistan.
+A Memorandum of Consultation was signed between the Ministries of Foreign Affairs, and a Memorandum of Cooperation between the University of Alcalá and the Ministry of Higher and Secondary Education of Uzbekistan.

+In 2003, an Agreement for the Promotion and Reciprocal Protection of Investments entered into force.

-In 2007 Uzbekistan opened a resident Embassy in Madrid.
+In 2007, Uzbekistan opened an embassy in Spain.

 Economic relations

 Bilateral trade is scarce and advances based on specific operations.
 However, in the years 2010-2011 there was a strong increase.